Updated November 16, 2021

 I’ve often heard it said that the hardest steel is forged from the hottest fire.
 Well, the steel with which we’ll meet the coming year could probably be used to cut a diamond.

-Nine months ago, I don’t believe anyone thought that we might see the Dow Jones Industrial Average break 30,000 before the end of the year.
+In March of 2020, I don’t believe anyone thought that we might see the Dow Jones Industrial Average break 30,000 before the end of 2020.
 Clearly, we have come a very long way in a relatively short period of time.
-The economy has rebounded strongly, and we find ourselves with many reasons for optimism as we consider the coming year.
+The economy has rebounded strongly, and we find ourselves with many reasons for optimism as we consider the coming of 2021.

-However, as I have addressed within my previous writings, elevated risks remain in the short term of which we must be mindful.
-Thirty days ago, I suggested that the result of the election was still an unknown factor.
+As I have addressed within my previous writings, elevated financial market and economic risks remain in the short term of which we must be mindful.
+In November of 2020, I suggested that the result of the United States presidential election was still an unknown factor.
 That remains the case today.
-Indeed, that will not truly become a known factor until after the Senate runoff race in Georgia on 5th of January.
+Indeed, that will not truly become a known factor until after the Senate runoff race in Georgia on January 5th, 2021.

 Historically, markets have not fared as well when one party had complete control as they have during years of gridlock.
 Because markets are discounting mechanisms, and because I believe that the assumption of no dramatic change has been priced into current market valuations, I believe the markets will be watching the results of the Georgia runoff races intently.
 I do believe that the absence of gridlock could bring with it the potential for a sharp and sudden repricing of risk.

 Generally, the buffers around such algorithms become increasingly tighter at higher market levels.
-We have to be mindful of the potential for a sudden, and politically induced change in market assumptions regarding the economy, on the second trading day of the year, to potentially be a catalyst for another cascade of melting algorithms.
+We have to be mindful of the potential for a sudden and politically induced change in market assumptions regarding the economy, on the second trading day of the year, to become a catalyst for another cascade of melting algorithms.

 Conversely, I can think of numerous reasons for optimism as we approach the new year.
 On balance, economic data looks robust, and the momentum of economic growth does not appear to be slowing down.

-I would suggest remaining true to the provisions of those plans, recognize the reasons for optimism, while being mindful of the risks that remain.
+I would suggest remaining true to the provisions of those plans, recognizing the reasons for optimism, while being mindful of the risks that remain.
 Be hedged when appropriate, and have the intestinal fortitude to make periods of market dislocation serve your turn.
-Lastly, from all of us at Keystone Financial Group we wish all of you a very happy and healthy new year.
+Lastly, from all of us at Keystone Financial Group, we wish all of you a very happy and healthy new year.